Red Wings place Adam Erne, Jordan Oesterle, support staff member in COVID-19 protocol

 But thanks to a flurry of postponements this week, and 10 teams (including the Wings) having their seasons paused due to COVID outbreaks, the NHL moved up its break.

-The Red Wings, who will have had two games postponed (last Monday's game against Colorado, and Thursday in Minnesota), are scheduled to play Monday in New York against the Rangers, but there's no guarantee that will take place.
+The Red Wings, who will have had two games postponed (last Monday's game against Colorado, and Thursday in Minnesota), are scheduled to play next Monday in New York against the Rangers, but there's no guarantee that game will take place.

+The Wings, like many other teams, will still have players under quarantine, which will make fielding a competitive roster difficult.

 The NHL said no individual in a team's traveling party will enter their team facility until they've had a negative test result.

-Practices will not be scheduled Sunday until after 2 p.m.
+Practices will not be scheduled Sunday until after 2 p.m. (the Wings have yet to solidify details on when they'll practice).

+There were two games — on the NHL schedule Tuesday — Washington in Philadelphia and Tampa in Vegas — and the game in Philadelphia was cancelled due to a COVID-19 outbreak among Washington players.

+As of Tuesday afternoon, 131 players were reportedly in protocol, or 18% of NHL rosters.
+A staggering 24 teams had at least one player in protocol.
+Five head coaches were in protocol.

 ted.kulfan@detroitnews.com